magnussolution/magnusbilling7/wiki/en/modules/campaignPoll/campaignPoll.rst

 Description
 -----------

-| We did not write the description to this field.
+| Description of the poll.